MQBIOL/tidydata-2024-samklauer/Final Tidy Data/README.md

 - The relative fluorescent units was assumed due to the nature of the data having negative values

 - The description of "FX" was not in the original overview of the data and was assumed based on the descriptions in the overview of the data

+- units and time between readings is unknown

 Any questions regarding these specifics should be placed to the authors of the original raw data and background information